Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 - Economic theory (3-5 papers).
 Very important.
 - Econometric methods (3-5 papers).
 Somewhat important.

-We have observed that data scientists often have little knowledge of economic theory and jump into econometrics too quickly.
+We have observed that data scientists often have limited knowledge of economic theory and jump into econometrics too quickly.
 This sometimes makes them ill equipped to develop useful models.

 **1.1 Objectives**
 The first aspect of objectives is whether the model is strategic horizons (3-, 5-, 10-years out) or for near-term operational or even tactical uses (0-18 months out).
 Or perhaps it is a geographic model (cross-sectional).
 These three uses lead to completely different modeling choices.